bmarv/fishcluster_toolbox/README.md

 For some of these processes, we utilize the [motionmapperpy](https://github.com/bermanlabemory/motionmapperpy) implementation based on the work by Berman et al. [[3]](#3-berman-gordon-j-et-al-mapping-the-stereotyped-behaviour-of-freely-moving-fruit-flies-journal-of-the-royal-society-interface-1199-2014-20140672).

 ## Downstream Analyses
-After training and obtaining the cluster-regions for both K-Means and UMAP, it is possible to compute the Coefficient of Variation (CoV) for the three original features and Entropy for the cluster-regions as a measure for changes in the Plasticity of an Individual.
+After training and obtaining the cluster-regions for both K-Means and UMAP, it is possible to compute the Coefficient of Variation (CoV) for the three original features and Entropy for the cluster-regions as a measure for changes in the plasticity or behavioral diversity of an individual.
 Obtaining the data and creating the tables for further analyses on the values for CoV and Entropy can be done by running the [downstream_analyses module](./downstream_analyses/) with the following command, for this to function, a Metadata-file has to be located at the directory of the original dataset:
 ```bash
 python -m downstream_analyses